dyh1213/graphhub.data/README.md

 #### [Text To Image](https://graphhub.net/text-to-image)

 The 'text-to-image' graph is a definitive guide for users of tools such as Midjourney, DALLE-2, Stable Diffusion, or similar AIs.
 This chart presents a mapping of art styles, lighting, colors, moods, and renowned entities, assisting in crafting prompts that yield predictable and consistent results.

 ---

-## GraphHub for Business

-Streamline and Centralize Your Product Assets

-- A solution for housing and managing all the product and business assets, labels, rules, images, decisions, events, entities, and attributes for use throughout your software supply chain.
-- Serves as your central hub for product managers, integrating with your tools and processes to improve automation, increase integrity, and incorporate best practices along the way.
-Make the answer to the question 'what is this?' or 'why is it like that?' be just one click away.
-- Leveraging GraphHub, product owners now have the capability to administer APIs, versioning, access management, taxonomy & ontology, and detailed change logs utilizing the same reliable & scalable approaches used for code & binaries.

----